-As discussed in Note 1(a), the financial statements present only the Water System and do not purport to, and do not, present fairly the financial position of the City of Los Angeles as of June 30, 2022 and 2021, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+As discussed in Note 1(a), the financial statements present only the Water System and do not purport to, and do not, present fairly the financial position of the City of Los Angeles as of June 30, 2023 and 2022, and changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
 Our opinion is not modified with respect to this matter.